Vedius Pollio: Biography

 There are a number of less certain appearances that may be the same Vedius Pollio.
 A Vidius or Vedius, possibly the same, is mentioned in a letter of 46 BC as involved in a dispute with the scholar-politician Curtius Nicias.
 As well, Ronald Syme suggests that the "Publius Vedius" who appears in Cicero's letters as a friend of Pompey may also be Vedius Pollio.
 Cicero, governor of Cilicia, was travelling near Laodicea in 50 BC, when Publius Vedius met him with a large retinue, and several wild asses and a baboon in a chariot.
 Unimpressed, Cicero wrote to Atticus, "I never saw a more worthless man."
 About this possible Vedius Pollio, Cicero adds a further anecdote: Publius Vedius, earlier, had left some items with Vindulus, who meanwhile had died.
-Vindulus's heir later examined the items and found five portrait-busts of married ladies, including the noted patrician Junia Secunda.
-Cicero took these to be trophies of Vedius' sexual conquests, and, while highly praising her publicly, in correspondence he criticized her for the indiscretion and her husband and brother for their lack of awareness of her conduct.
+Vindulus's heir later examined the items and found five portrait-busts of married ladies, including Junia Secunda.
+Cicero took these to be trophies of Vedius's sexual conquests, and, while highly praising her publicly, in correspondence he criticized her for the indiscretion and her husband and brother for their lack of awareness of her conduct.
 But an affair, if it did occur, may have been with a sister, Junia Prima.

 Vedius died in 15 BC.
 Among his many heirs, Augustus received a large part of Vedius's estate, including his villa at Posillipo, along with instructions to erect a suitable monument on the site.
 The emperor demolished at least part of Pollio's house in Rome, described by the poet Ovid as "like a city", and constructed in its place a colonnade, the Porticus of Livia in honour of his wife, which he dedicated in 7 BC.